lucasaraujonrt/lucasaraujonrt/README.md

-### Hi there 👋 I'm Lucas :D
+### Hi there 👋

-- 🔭 I’m currently working at CI&T
+- 🔭 I’m currently working at MBLabs
 - ⚡ Hobbies: Watch anime and develop apps

 <div>